-MASTER OF EDUCATION CURRICULUM & INSTRUCTION COURSES Emphasis: Support for National Board Certification - (M.ED./C&I./NBCT)
+MASTER OF EDUCATION CURRICULUM & INSTRUCTION COURSES Emphasis: Support for National Board Certification - (M.Ed./C&I./NBCT)

 Differentiated Instruction (3).
-16-week one semester course; Prerequisite: concurrent registration in NBCT Component 1- Differentiation in Instruction Gather and analyze information about individual students relative to their learning strengths and needs.
+16-week one semester course; Prerequisite: concurrent registration in NBCT Component 1- Differentiation in Instruction

+Gather and analyze information about individual students relative to their learning strengths and needs.
 Use that data to design and implement instruction that advances student learning and achievement over time.
 Candidates will write descriptive, analytic and reflective responses to prompts to document meeting of expectations.

-652 Interaction with Students (3).
-16-week one semester course; Prerequisite: EDU 651 and concurrent registration in NBCT Component 2 - Teaching Practices and Learning Environment Develop effective student interactions that promote learning.
-Document this accomplishment in two separate videos showcasing the teaching practices that resulted in student growth.
-Candidates will describe, analyze at videos, showcasing the teaching practices that resulted in student growth.
+Interaction with Students (3).
+16-week one semester course; Prerequisite: EDU 651 and concurrent registration in NBCT Component 2 - Teaching Practices and Learning Environment

+Develop effective student interactions that promote learning.
+Document this accomplishment in two separate videos, showcasing the teaching practices that resulted in student growth.
 Candidates will describe, analyze and reflect on their own teaching practice and interaction with students.

-653 Impact on Teaching (3).
-16-week one semester course; Prerequisite: EDU 651 and 652, with concurrent registration in NBCT Component 3 - Effective and Reflective Practitioner Reflect on practices that worked best in improving student performance.
+Impact on Teaching (3).
+16-week one semester course; Prerequisite: EDU 651 and 652, with concurrent registration in NBCT Component 3 - Effective and Reflective Practitioner

+Reflect on practices that worked best in improving student performance.
 Describe and analyze strategies and information gathered that propelled learning, inclusive of collaborative efforts, assessments/data gathered, expectations set, and relationships forged that positively impacted student learning.

-635 Instructional Leadership Skills in the Classroom - NBCT Portfolio (3).
+Instructional Leadership Skills in the Classroom - NBCT Portfolio (3).
 8-week course; Prerequisite EDU 651, 652, and 653; 3.0 cumulative GPA and 27 hours of graduate EDU/REA courses or permission from chair of graduate education.